learn-co-curriculum/intro-onboarding-readme/README.md

 When you're learning together during the day, you should be working on labs together and asking each other questions.
 If you're stuck, try to work out a problem on your own.
 We guarantee that someone else has had a similar problem or question and you can most likely find an answer on Stack Overflow.
 It's super important to become self-sufficient in figuring out problems and there's incredible learning moments in that.

 Yet of course we're here to help and want you to reach out if you're stuck.
 It sometimes makes more sense to reach out, like if there's a bug in a lab or you've been stuck for a long time.
-You can get also get help from by clicking on the "Ask a Question" button, which will be broadcasted out to the whole class as well as the instructors.
-Give it a try, you might be surprised by how well it works!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-onboarding-readme' title='Onboarding'>Onboarding</a> on Learn.co and start learning to code for free.</p>